2018 Revision – July 9, 2018

 Article III.
 MEMBERSHIP

-The membership of the Division shall consist of members of the Society who indicate on the Society’s Annual dues notice, or in writing to the Executive Director of the Society, that they wish to affiliate with the Division.
-Annual membership dues of two dollars ($2.00) shall be assessed simultaneously with and in addition to the Society’s annual dues.
+The membership of the Division shall consist of members of the Society who indicate on the Society’s Annual dues notice (check the box), or in writing to the Executive Director of the Society, that they wish to affiliate with the Division.
+No annual membership dues shall be assessed for the division over and above the Society’s annual dues.

 Article IV.
 ORGANIZATION AND OFFICERS

-2. Terms of the Officers shall be one year and terms of the directors shall be three years, with three directors to be elected each year.
-Newly elected officers and directors shall assume office at the same time as the President of the Society.
+2. Terms of the Officers shall be one year.
+Newly elected officers shall assume office at the same time as the President of the Society.

 3. The Division Chair and the Program Chair shall constitute the representatives of the Division on Professional Interest Council I.